 The flip side is that tighter narrower areas, for example, under the eyes or under the eyebrows, must be carefully treated to insure limiting spread beyond the desired treatment areas.
 In conclusion, the jury is still not in on any significant differences between the two products other than they are produced by different manufacturers.
 For now, the choice of which agent you will be treated with may depend upon the doctor’s comfort level and experience with each product and the particular needs of the patient.

-I offer both Botox and Dysport at my clinic and I have clients that will only use Botox, as well as clients that very much prefer Dysport.
-I also have clients that switch between the two.
+Dr. Greta McLaren offers both Botox and Dysport at Skin Secrets clinic and we have clients that will only use Botox, as well as clients that very much prefer Dysport.
+We also have clients that switch between the two.
 Let’s talk about which product you prefer!